How to Maintain Your Spiritual Practice While Traveling, and Turn Traveling into a Spiritual Practice

 The more you wander with awareness, the more you bring practice along on your travels and turn your traveling into a practice, one thing becomes more clear.
 Wherever you go, you are there.
 The Self is there.
 Consciousness is there, it is everywhere, and you can never go outside of it.

-Natasha is a Hridaya Yoga student.
-You can read her post about following your spiritual aspiration here.
+Natasha is a Hridaya Yoga teacher and frequent contributor to our blog.
+You can read all of her posts here.